Gayatri Mantra: Syllables of the Gayatri mantra

-Gayatri meter, called Gayatri Chandas in Sanskrit, is twenty-four syllables comprising three lines (Sk. padas, literally "feet") of eight syllables each.
+Gayatri mantra, called Gayatri Chandas in Sanskrit, is twenty-four syllables comprising three lines (Sk. padas, literally "feet") of eight syllables each, in this case starting from tat savitur vareṇyaṃ.
+The first line, oṃ bhūr bhuvaḥ svaḥ, is not part of the gayatri syllables, but an introduction to invoke the mantra to work on three Vyāhṛti or planes (physical, mental and spiritual).

 The Gayatri mantra as received is short one syllable in the first line: tat sa vi tur va reṇ yaṃ.

-Being only twenty-three syllables the Gayatri mantra is Nichruth Gayatri Chandas ("Gayatri meter short by one syllable").
+Being only twenty-three syllables the Gayatri mantra is Nichruth Gayatri Chandas ("Gayatri mantra short by one syllable").
 A reconstruction of vareṇyaṃ to a proposed historical vareṇiyaṃ restores the first line to eight syllables.
 In practise, people reciting the mantra may retain seven syllables and simply prolong the length of time they pronounce the "m", they may append an extra syllable of "mmm" (approximately va-ren-yam-mmm), or they may use the reconstructed vareṇiyaṃ.

 Textual appearances

 Hindu literature

 The Gayatri mantra is cited widely in Hindu texts, such as the mantra listings of the Śrauta liturgy, and cited several times in the Brahmanams and the Srauta-sutras.
 It is also cited in a number of grhyasutras, mostly in connection with the upanayana ceremony in which it has a significant role.

 The Gayatri mantra is the subject of esoteric treatment and explanation in some major Upanishads, including Mukhya Upanishads such as the Brihadaranyaka Upanishad, the Shvetashvatara Upanishad and the Maitrayaniya Upanishad; as well as other well-known works such as the Jaiminiya Upanishad Brahmana.
 The text also appears in minor Upanishads, such as the Surya Upanishad.

 The Gayatri mantra is the apparent inspiration for derivative "gāyatrī" stanzas dedicated to other deities.
 Those derivations are patterned on the formula vidmahe - dhīmahi - pracodayāt", and have been interpolated into some recensions of the Shatarudriya litany.
 Gāyatrīs of this form are also found in the Mahanarayana Upanishad.